aseslamian/TabMixer/README.md

 Welcome to the repository for **"TabMixer: Advancing Tabular Data Analysis with an Enhanced MLP-Mixer Approach"**.

-## Paper Acceptance 🎉
-This work has been accepted for publication in **Journal of Pattern Analysis and Applications**.
+*Paper Acceptance 🎉*: This work has been accepted for publication in **Journal of Pattern Analysis and Applications**.

 ## Requirements